 Avocado Nutrition Facts

-Avocados are found in guacamole, sushi, avocado toast, and sliced on salads and sandwich.
+Avocados found in guacamole are so versatile and so often eaten because of their dense nutrition.
+They can be enjoyed in sushi, avocado toast, and sliced on salads and sandwiches.
 You can also find avocados in milkshakes, smoothies, creamy desserts, sauces, and baked as a snack.

 Avocado also has many vitamins and minerals, in particular lots of vitamin K, which is needed for blood clotting and potassium, essential for cell and heart function.

 Lastly, and perhaps surprisingly, avocados also have lots of fiber.
-One serving of avocado has 27% of the recommended daily intake of fiber, which helps with digestion and keeping you full.
+One serving of avocado has 27% of the recommended daily intake of fiber, which helps with digestion and keeps you full.

-With avocados having all of these benefits, plus many more, I believe it is well deserving of its superfood and trendy status.
+With avocados having all of these benefits, plus many more, I believe it is well-deserving of their Superfood and trendy status.

 Rice is a staple food for nearly every culture.
-Everyone can usually think of a particular rice dish that was commonly made by their families to accompany meals or for special occasions, of course with mine being Jamaican Rice and Peas.
+Everyone can usually think of a particular rice dish that their families commonly made to accompany meals or for special occasions, of course, with mine being Jamaican Rice and Peas.

 The reason why it is a great staple food is that it is high in carbohydrates.
 Carbs are demonized in our society now, but our ancestors found them to be an essential source of energy.

 Brown rice is the original grain when it has not been processed by having the bran and germ removed.
-These parts, combined with the endosperm, are what make brown rice a good energy source.
+Combined with the endosperm, these parts make brown rice a good energy source.
 This is because not only does it contain carbohydrates, it also has fiber, vitamins, and minerals.

 - Gluten-Free Tortillas